 Disqus is a third-party commenting platform you can use to replace Squarespace's default commenting system in a Blog Page.

-Squarespace offers a built-in blog comment system.
-However, you may want to use Disqus to support threaded conversations, image comments, or other commenting functionality we don't currently support.
+You can use Disqus to support threaded conversations, image comments, or other commenting functionality our built-in blog comments don't currently support.

 Note: If SSL is enabled on your site, you may need to update your Disqus URL to use the secure "https" prefix.
 To continue displaying Disqus comments made before this security update, use Disqus' URL Mapper.

 Disqus comments are URL-specific.
 This means comments only appear to visitors who access the site using the same URL.
 Visitors using your custom domain to comment can't see their comments when visiting your built-in Squarespace URL.
 This also applies to the secure (https) version of your URL.
 For this reason, you'll want to provide the same URL for all visitors to view your site.

 Note: Disqus is a third-party service and its commenting system won't integrate with Squarespace's built-in comment management and notification features.